Dietitian Nutritionist In Atlanta, GA

 Please create and keep a food diary in a notebook for 2 weeks prior to your nutrition consultation.
 For best results, and to assist the dietitian in designing the best plan for you, please follow these tips and guidelines to keep accurate records of your food intake, and try not to alter your “normal” eating patterns during these days.

-- Be as specific as possible when logging food intake
+- Be as specific as possible when logging food intake.

 - Provide as much information as possible when describing your food items.
 Use additional paper or the back of the food diary pages in your notebook if you need more space.
 Brand names, information from the nutritional label, and ingredients will be very helpful (especially when describing things like specialty items, products from health food stores, ethnic foods, homemade foods, and restaurant items).